7 Best International Calling Cards 2026 — Rates & Fees Compared

 | Talk360 | $0.04/min | $0.04/min | Pay-as-you-go |

 Recommendation: Boss Revolution's $5/month unlimited plan is unbeatable value for frequent Mexico callers.
+For calls to Canada, all providers above offer comparable rates to US domestic calls.
 For browser-based calling without downloads, HelloAirDial offers $0.02/min.

 | Provider | Mobile Rate | Landline Rate | Best Value Option |